cyw233/SusantoCargo/README.md

 **1. Authentication**

-Shipper and Collector as two super users can login with pre-defined email and password (You need to manually add these two accounts to the database).
+Shipper and Collector as two super users can login with pre-defined email and password (Contact the author if you want to try super-user functions).
 Normal customers can sign up with personal information.

 **2. User Profile**